ODC Office Limited Operation During Pandemic

-The ODC Office is currently closed to the public.
-For the duration of the ongoing COVID-19 medical emergency (see order), ODC attorneys, investigators, and administrative staff will be operating remote workstations, with limited access to ODC offices.
+Effective May 1, 2020, the ODC Office is open for limited hours and limited services.
+The office is staffed by management between the hours of 9 am and 4 pm, Monday thru Friday (except during the lunch hour of 11:30 am to 12:30 pm.
+Documents and packages may be delivered to the office, but no personal contact is permitted.
+ODC attorneys and investigators will be operating remote workstations, with limited access to ODC offices.
 Inquiries may be directed to the ODC main telephone line (808-521-4591) or via email (email@example.com); they will be delivered to the appropriate recipient.

 DISCIPLINARY BOARD OF THE HAWAI`I SUPREME COURT AND THE OFFICE OF DISCIPLINARY COUNSEL

 Aloha and welcome to the Disciplinary Board of the Hawai`i Supreme Court (“Disciplinary Board”) and the Office of Disciplinary Counsel (“ODC”).
 The Supreme Court of Hawai`i requires all lawyers licensed or otherwise admitted to practice law in Hawai`i to comply with the Hawai`i Rules of Professional Conduct (“HRPC”).
 A lawyer who violates the HRPC or related court rules may be disciplined.